hero

 Program Structure

 The Mental Health Program is a full time, 60-credit program designed to be completed in two years.
-The program admits a small cohort of students (≤ 30) each year, each of whom is assigned a faculty advisor upon enrollment.
-All students enter the program in the fall semester and take a set sequence of courses in tandem with their fellow cohort members.
+We are unable to accept part time, non-matriculated students into the program at this time All students enter the program in the fall semester as fully matriculated members of the Mental Health Counseling program and take a set sequence of courses in tandem with their fellow cohort members.

 • Offered exclusively during the fall and spring semesters.
 (The MHC program does not run courses over the summer or winter sessions)

-If you have any questions or would like more information about the program, then please contact Dr. Tiffany Floyd at tfloyd@ccny.cuny.edu
+If you have any questions or would like more information about the program, then please contact mhcprogram@ccny.cuny.edu .

 Curriculum